illepic/downfall-guild/README.md

 gulp d8:rebuild
 ```

-attempts to run following setup:
+attempts to run the following setup:

 1. Clone the drupal-vm repo into the root of our project if it does not exist already
 2. Update the drupal-vm repo in the root of our project if it does exist already